 "This Writing Career Stuff is Really Easy"...And Other Writing-Life Lessons

 Katherine Heiny's stories have been published in The New Yorker, The Antioch Review, The Greensboro Review, The Saranac Review, Seventeen, and many other publications, anthologized in Nothing But You: Love Stories From The New Yorker, presented on Selected Shorts on NPR, optioned by Merchant-Ivory and HBO, and performed off-Broadway.
+Her story collection Single, Carefree, Mellow was published in 2015 to wide acclaim.
 She lives in Washington DC with her husband and two sons.
 In a number of her stories, she brings to the surface a great deal of the humor and wildness that can be found in domesticity.
 A birthday party is never just a birthday party—it’s often a war with a number of mortifying battles.
 A roommate is not just a roommate, but a soulmate/life partner/lover—even if he isn’t quite aware of it.

 Interview by Renee Beauregard Lute

 Katherine, many of our readers (probably the majority of our readers, actually) are writers who publish/hope to publish with some fabulous literary journals and magazines.
 The New Yorker is iconic.
 It’s a big deal.
 It’s a tough cookie.
 Your short story, “How to Give the Wrong Impression,” was published in an issue of The New Yorker in 1992.
 Apart from the story being fantastic (and very, very funny!), what went into this publication process?
 Was there an agent?
 Had you submitted toThe New Yorker before?